 They’re listed as the 13th most clingy dog breed.
 And there are a few reasons that they love to stick at our sides so much:

 Greyhounds will still closely listen to you as they’re confident you’ll keep them safe.
 This is particularly true in elderly greyhounds as they lose sight and hearing.

 Greyhounds suffer pretty severely from separation anxiety, so it’s recommended that you don’t leave them for longer than 6 hours at a time.

-Crate training can really help with separation anxiety as the small space reminds them of the kennel life they used to have and feels more familiar to them.
+Crate training can help with separation anxiety as the small space reminds them of the kennel life they used to have and feels more familiar to them.

-A lack of mental stimulation can cause your greyhound to follow you around just out of curiosity or something to do.
+A lack of mental stimulation can cause your greyhound to follow you out of curiosity or something to do.
 Try to take them on a walk to a new place or give them a new toy.
 You should see them relax a little bit.

 You can get around this, not by completely ignoring them, but try not to make it a big deal every time you see them.